-The Activity Center proposed for the Volcano Heights area is appropriate as "a node of highly concentrated commercial, service and employment uses in conjunction with area-wide needs" and is needed in the Volcano Mesa area to improve the jobs/housing balance on the City's west side.
-The Comprehensive Plan's example of uses within such an activity center includes mid and high rise office buildings, hotels, major cultural and entertainment uses, etc. It is premature to determine how an automobile fueling station will support such uses.
+The Activity Center proposed for the Volcano Heights area is appropriate as "a node of highly concentrated commercial, service and employment uses in conjunction with area-wide needs" and is needed in the Volcano Mesa area.
+The Comprehensive Plan's example of uses within such an activity center includes mid and high rise office buildings, hotels, major cultural and entertainment uses, etc. It is pre-mature to understand how a gasoline station will support such uses.